-This early canvas by Julian Alden Weir is a visual homage to the Barbizon School, a group of nineteenth-century French painters who worked in a village of the same name near the Fontainebleau forest on the outskirts of Paris.
+This early canvas by Julian Alden Weir is a visual homage to the Barbizon School, a group of nineteenth-century French painters who worked in a village of the same name near the Forest of Fontainebleau, on the outskirts of Paris.
 This style of painting, characterized by a sunlit palette of greens and browns, brushy application of paint, and pastoral depiction of nature, was absorbed by the artist while training abroad between 1873 and 1877.
-Weir would later embrace Impressionism, along with his close friend and fellow artist John Henry Twachtman, whose work is represented nearby.
+Weir would later embrace Impressionism, along with his fellow artist Childe Hassam, whose work is represented nearby.

 Oil on canvas